Carlton Fisk's 1975 World Series home run: Dick Stockton

 Stockton stayed silent as Fisk rounded the bases, waiting until he made his way into the Red Sox dugout before proclaiming: "We will have a seventh game in this 1975 World Series."

 Lesley Visser and Stockton met at the sixth game of the 1975 World Series, where Stockton called Fisk's home run for NBC and Visser was covering the game for The Boston Globe.
-Since July 2011, she has been married to businessman and former Harvard basketball captain Bob Kanuth.
+They eventually were married from 1983 until 2010.

 Aftermath

 The homer arguably changed the way televised sports are covered; because camera operators missed a cue from the producer, the camera lingered on Fisk trying to "wave his home run fair."
 This image of Fisk proved so dramatic that "reaction shots" became standard fare in sports broadcasting.

-The Red Sox lost Game 7 4–3 even though they had an early 3–0 lead on a RBI single by Carl Yastrzemski.
-Starting pitcher Bill Lee threw a slow looping curve which he called a "Leephus pitch" or "space ball" to Reds first baseman Tony Pérez who hit the ball over the Green Monster and across the street.
-The Reds scored the winning run in the 9th inning on Joe Morgan's RBI bloop single.
+Despite the dramatic victory, the Red Sox were not able to secure what would have been their first World Series title in 57 years.
+In Game 7 the following night, Red Sox took an early 3–0 lead on a RBI single by Carl Yastrzemski and two bases-loaded walks allowed by Reds starting pitcher Don Gullett in the third innning.
+Red Sox starter Bill Lee, meanwhile, held the Reds scoreless through five innings, but with a runner on base and two outs in the sixth inning, he threw a slow looping curve which he called a "Leephus pitch" or "space ball" to Reds first baseman Tony Pérez, who hit the ball over the Green Monster to bring the Reds within a run.
+The Reds tied the game in the seventh inning, and then scored the winning run in the ninth inning on Joe Morgan's RBI bloop single with two outs.
 Carlton Fisk said famously about the 1975 World Series, "We won that thing 3 games to 4."
-With a .370 batting average,10 hits, 2 runs batted in, Cincinnati third baseman Pete Rose was named the World Series Most Valuable Player.
+With a .370 batting average, 10 hits, 2 runs batted in, Cincinnati third baseman Pete Rose was named the World Series Most Valuable Player.
 The Game 7 victory gave the Reds their first championship in 35 years.
-The Reds have not lost a World Series game since Carlton Fisk's home run, a span of nine straight wins.
+The Reds have not lost a World Series game since Carlton Fisk's home run, a span of nine straight wins (Game 7 in 1975, and then two four-game sweeps in the 1976 and 1990 World Series.)